AdobeDocs/experience-platform.en/help/landing/self-identification.md

 >[!NOTE]
 >
->Objectives & recommendations (if present) will change based on the select job functions.
+>Objectives and recommendations (if present) will change based on the select job functions.

 ## Update your survey responses